CloudLabs-MOC/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

 Let's explore the differences between managed and external tables.

 1. Add another code cell and **run** the following code.
-This SQL command displays detailed metadata about the **managed_products** table such as its schema, storage location, and properties within Microsoft Fabric.
+This SQL command displays detailed metadata about the **managed_products** table, such as its schema, storage location, and properties within Microsoft Fabric.

     ```sql
    %%sql